 Under NSW Anti-Discrimination law (2007) and the Federal Sex Discrimination Act (1984) sexual harassment is against the law.

-Management and General Managers are required to ensure that all employees and students are treated fairly and equitably and are not subject to harassment.
-They will also ensure that complainants 41 | P a g e and witnesses are not victimised in any way.
+Management is required to ensure that all employees and students are treated fairly and equitably and are not subject to harassment.
+They will also ensure that complainants and witnesses are not victimised in any way.